OlivierLaflamme/cve/TIANJIE/CPE906-3/unauth_password_disclosure.md

-It’s possible to read arbitrary values from the configuration table in the device NVRAM.
-A request like the following will read the value of the admin_Password field, which – you may be able to get – is the administrator password for the device.
+To perform this attack you may need to set the devmode to 6 if it is not by default (which I beleive it is) as seen below.

 ![image](https://user-images.githubusercontent.com/25066959/208161200-d0be214e-ab70-4853-b68b-d9af9d21e5ec.png)

+Once this is done it is possible to read arbitrary values from the configuration table in the device NVRAM.

+A request like the following will read the value of the admin_Password field.
+With this request you will be able to retreive the administrator password for the device unauthenticated.

 ```
 http://192.168.199.1/goform/goform_get_cmd_process?cmd=admin_Password&multi_data=1